baoisnotruski/csd-content/csd_steps.md

 Every feature matters -- we make sure they all work.
 We do automated testing where applicable; and manual testing where needed.

 ### Deliver
+The best time to launch a product is "as soon as possible."
+Early product release gives more time to test design against user feedback.

-Delivery is a continuous process.
-We bring valuable feature and software early to end users in order to create massive rooms for improvement.
-Delivery is not a static stage -- but a fluid state constantly reshaped by user feedback.
+Delivery is not a static stage -- but a fluid state constantly reshaped by how users respond to the way we build.

 ### Post-launch
 We analye user experience.
 We make sure the checkboxes in our goals lists are ticked.